PrincessHernandez/VOC_Sensor/index.md

 # CENG317 VOC Sensor Project

+### Week 11 November 13, 2018 - Milestone
+* PCB Power Up is due today.
+* CCS811 is working as intended.
+I will be modifying the [code]() to get rid of temperatue/humidity compensation because I don't need it in my project.
+Additionaly, I will be adding some code in it to calculate other types of air compound levels.
+Apart from that, it detects levels of ECO2 and TVOC which are both mentioned in my [proposal]().
+* I also started designing the case with the help of the [template] provided for us.

 ### Week 10 November 6, 2018
 * PCB milestone is due today.
 I have yet to solder the 7 pin socket.
 * I am currently behind my [project schedule](https://github.com/PrincessHernandez/VOC_Sensor/blob/master/documentation/ProjectSchedule.mpp).